 Lastly, what is the most important lesson you’ve learned so far as an entrepreneur?

 Learning to delegate tasks to people who could perform them better was an important lesson.
 At Vigo I headed the technical development- from circuit design to soldering PCBs to writing firmware to app and web development.
 I quickly found that I could only handle so many tasks and we were slower at some of the tasks I wasn’t so skilled in.
 A huge lesson was learning to hire people to work for us- originally I didn’t like to hire because we were low on cash and I felt I could do things myself if I had enough time to figure them out.
 Then I learned that even though it cost a little more to hire someone, even though I could figure something out in three days if left to myself, for someone with experience it might take them just half a day to do it, and in the two and a half days I saved, I could produce so much more value in doing things I was good at than the cost of hiring someone to do it.
-So we gradually learned to hire and outsource and we became very efficient and quick at development.
+So we gradually learned to hire and outsourced manufacturing HR services and we became very efficient and quick at development.

 Check out Vigo’s Kickstarter here.